 Typically drapes and curtains get dusty, and that is what you're trying to clean from them to keep them looking good.
 Depending on how dusty your home gets you should vacuum drapes (on very low suction) using the upholstery tool, between monthly and quarterly.

-Then, once a year you should do a more thorough cleaning of these fabrics, which is why I have this listed as one of the annual tasks in the 31 Days of Spring Cleaning Challenge here on the site.
+Then, once or twice a year you should do a more thorough cleaning of these fabrics, which is why I have this listed as one of the annual tasks in the 31 Days of Spring Cleaning Challenge here on the site.

 If you've got curtains in your bathroom or kitchen though, because of the moisture (in the bathroom) and grease (in the kitchen) in the air in these areas you may need to wash or clean those curtains or drapes more frequently.